U-Louis/QuerrySpray/README.md

 # QuerySpray
  Duplicate requests, get the fastest.
+ QuerySpray is a light app containing a gin server.
+You send it a request, it sends it multiple times and returns you only the fastest one as soon as it gets it.
  This project was created by non go developers.
 Help and improvement are welcome !